-• millions of recycled cotton garments per year in the tufting – our philosophy is to reuse don’t abuse natural resources
+6.5 million recycled cotton garments per year in the tufting our philosophy is to reuse don’t abuse natural resources.

-• we add over 100 tonnes of renewable rubber and post industrial plastics into the rubber backing per year
+We add over 190 tonnes of post industrial plastics into our renewable rubber backing per year

-• Recycle millions of litres of water per year to run our Yorkshire mills.
+Recycle water wherever we can to run our Yorkshire mills

 From the sourcing of these materials, the development of entirely new manufacturing processes, using cleaner/greener sources of electricity made by hydro pumps, windmill farms and solar, through to the Hug Rug’s disposal and recycling, we try to consider everything to ensure the products we make have as light an environmental footprint as possible.